 And This Just In

-The young Green Heron and the boy in those 2 photos above were both looking at water.
-The heron was looking at water in a pond near its nest.
-The boy was looking at water and animal life in a river.
+The young Green Heron and the “young explorer” were both looking at water.
+The heron was looking at water in a pond near its nest, and the boy was looking at water and animal life in a river.
 As I look at the two photos, I’m reminded of a great line from Noah Strycker’s, The Magic and Mystery of Birds: “In almost any realm of bird behaviour – reproduction, populations, movements, daily rhythms, communication, navigation, intelligence, and so on – there are deep and meaningful parallels with our own.”

 Quip, Question, Quote